bxparks/rpn83p/USER_GUIDE.md

 - polynomial solvers
     - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
 Except that they need complex number support.
-And we need to workaround numerical cancellation or roundoff errors.
+And we need to work around numerical cancellation or roundoff errors.
 - `UNIT` conversions for imperial (not just US) units
     - several places assume US customary units (e.g. US gallons) instead of